Hofstra University: Campus

-The Arboretum and Bird Sanctuary at Hofstra University has a collection of diverse trees and reflecting its Dutch origin, and displays an array of rare and colorful tulips in the Spring.

 The campus has approximately 117 buildings on 244 acre, and is located in the Uniondale section of Hempstead, a mile east of the town center.
 The part of the campus located south of Hempstead Turnpike (NY Route 24) and west of California Avenue is located in Hempstead Village.
 Hofstra also offers an MBA program as well as other classes in New York City from a center in Manhattan.
 The campus is roughly 7 mi east of the Borough of Queens in New York City, and the entire New York City skyline is visible from the tenth floor of the Axinn Library.

+On the campus, two Gilded Age mansions, "The Netherlands" (constructed in 1904 for William S. Hofstra) and "Holland House" (constructed in 1922 for Maxwell Stevenson), have been repurposed to serve as administrative offices.

 The campus is located across the street from the "Nassau Hub" and Nassau Veterans Memorial Coliseum, former home of the New York Islanders, Long Island Nets, New York Riptide, and New York Open.

+The Arboretum and Bird Sanctuary at Hofstra University have a collection of diverse trees and display an array of rare and colorful tulips in the spring.

 Academics

 Rankings and reputation

 Hofstra University is accredited in 28 academic areas and 32 total areas.
-Hofstra University offers 185 undergraduate and 170 graduate program options.
+It offers 185 undergraduate and 170 graduate program options.

 Hofstra was ranked tied for 160th among national universities and named the 92nd 'best value school' by U.S. News & World Report for 2020, with its undergraduate engineering program ranked tied for 33rd among schools where doctorates are not offered.
 U.S. News also rated the part-time MBA program tied for 154th and the graduate programs in education as 133rd, among others.